yashmurty/IITMLibrary/public/docs/pages/administrators.rst

 .. note::
 	 An email is not sent to the faculty when you click **Approve** button here.
 Approval email is only sent to the respective faculty when their book request gets exported to Excel.

+Once you are done Approving/Denying the book requests, you can click on the **Export to Excel** button.
+This will export all those requests which have been approved by you, but haven't been exported yet.

+When you export these requests, an email sent to the respective faculty stating that their request has been approved and the procurement process has been initiated from the Library side.